brainpm/bpm-publish/readme.md

 # bpm-publish

-The publishing sub-command used by [regular/bpm](http://guthub.com/regular/bpm)
+The publishing sub-command used by [brainpm/bpm](http://guthub.com/brainpm/bpm).

+TOD
+- [ ] move all github-specific code her
+- [ ] rename to bpm-github